 St. Paul, MN 55105

 No. All ePayments must be direct debited from a United States bank account.
 We are unable to accept payments from foreign bank accounts.

-As a convenience to students and families, UST has contracted with a third party vendor to accept Master Card, Discover, and American Express card payments online.
-A non-refundable convenience fee of 2.75% (or minimum of $3.00) will be assessed by the vendor to payers making payment by credit card.
+As a convenience to students and families, St. Thomas has contracted with a third party vendor to accept Visa, Master Card, Discover, American Express, Diners Club International, JCB, UnionPay, BCard, and DinaCard card payments online.
+A non-refundable convenience fee of 2.85% (or minimum of $3.00) will be assessed by the vendor to payers making payment by credit card.
 The University of St. Thomas does not have the ability to directly accept payments made by credit card for tuition and fees.

 Paying the statement electronically is optional.
 You can pay your statement by printing a copy of the statement from the web, then sending it in with a check or money order to the address printed on the statement, which is:

 University of St. Thomas

 2115 Summit Ave

 You can also pay your statement in person at the University of St. Thomas Business Office window.
 Paying online can be much easier and convenient than paying by mail or in person and generally saves time.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."
 Generally, schools must have written permission from the eligible student in order to release any information from a student's education record, which includes student account information.